-VR Iroquoian Longhouse
+VR Ancestral Longhouse

 Developed by Western University PhD candidate Michael Carter, this exhibit combines the interpretation of archaeological evidence and ethno-historic records with CGI and VR production.
 This is the first Virtual Reality exhibit in London and one of only a few in Canada where archaeological finds are transformed into such an immersive experience.

-*Coming June 2017* Medieval Prayer Bead
+Medieval Boxwood Prayer Bead